 Looking for a recorded version?

-We have a condensed version of the warming sessions available as a YouTube video: A Quick Guide to RDC Library (2:52)
+We have a condensed version of the warming sessions available on YouTube: A Quick Guide to RDP Library (2:52)

 You can embed this video in your Blackboard course.
 For more information about embedding videos in your Blackboard course, see Embedding a YouTube Video instructions.